 - beef short rib (meat too tough, meat itself had little flavor, all I tasted was the spicy red chili flake sauce)

-Overall: Recommended, especially the dishes that highlighted the protein like the collar and tiger prawns.
-Good place to launch a night out downtown, but maybe less successful for food nerds.
+Overall: Recommended for group nights out, especially the dishes that highlighted the protein like the collar and tiger prawns.
+Less successful for food nerds.